Cray-HPE/docs-csm/057-CSM-HEALTH-CHECK.md

 * Health of etcd clusters
 * Number of pods on each worker node for each etcd cluster
 * List of automated etcd backups for the Boot Orchestration Service (BOS), Boot Script Service (BSS), Compute Rolling Upgrade Service (CRUS), and Domain Name Service (DNS)
-* Report ncn node uptimes
+* NCN node uptimes
-* Report pods yet to reach the running state
+* Pods yet to reach the running state

 #### ncnPostgresHealthChecks
      /opt/cray/platform-utils/ncnPostgresHealthChecks.sh